schulle4u/yellow-extensions-schulle4u/profile/README.md

 ## Examples

-Edit the file `content/about/page.md` like you would do with a normal page.
+Edit the file `content/profile/page.md` like you would do with a normal page.
 Write down a few notes about you.
 If you want an extended profile page, it is recommended to use a page break.
 You can create profile pages for every site author in the same directory.

 ```
 ---
-Title: About
+Title: Author profile
 ---
 For people who make small websites. [--more--]